Deployment scenarios overview

 • Teams user: Someone who uses the Teams app on desktop or mobile devices.

-• User with a Remote Assist license: User who has been assigned the service plans that come with a Remote Assist license.
+• User with a Field Service or Remote Assist license: User who has been assigned the service plans that come with a Field Service or Remote Assist license.
 Learn more about licenses.

 • User with a Teams license: User who has been assigned a Teams service plan, which is available through many different licenses.
 Learn more about licenses.